Duhallow Junior A Hurling Championship: Group stage

 The 8 teams are divided into two groups of four.
 Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top two teams in each group qualify for the knockout stage.

 Knockout stage

 Semi-finals: The two group winners and the two runners-up from the group stage contest this round.
 The two winners from these games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

 Promotion and relegation

 At the end of the championship, the winning team enters the Cork Junior A Hurling Championship and by winning this, they will be promoted to the Cork Premier Junior Hurling Championship for the following season.
 There is no relegation to the Duhallow Junior B Hurling Championship.

 Teams

 2026 teams

-The 9 teams due to compete in the 2026 Duhallow Junior A Hurling Championship are:
+The 7 teams competing in the 2026 Duhallow Junior A Hurling Championship are: